Bures-Wasserstein Importance-Weighted Evidence Lower Bound: Exposition and Applications: Introduction

 \section{Introduction}

-A primary challenge in Bayesian inference often lies in the computation, as practitioners must approximate posterior distributions known only up to normalising constants.
-Driven by increasingly sophisticated statistical models, the posterior distributions encountered in modern applications have become progressively high-dimensional and complex.
-This computational burden has motivated the development of scalable alternatives to classical sampling methods.
-Recent advances largely centre on two optimisation-based approaches:~variational inference (VI) and Wasserstein gradient flow (WGF).
-VI \citep{Jordan:ML1999} seeks the best approximation of a target distribution from a family of tractable densities, typically parameterized by a vector of variational parameters.
-For example, Gaussian VI, arguably the most common class of VI, employs a family of Gaussian densities and optimises the mean and covariance by maximising the evidence lower bound (ELBO).
-In contrast, WGF \citep{Jordan1998} characterises the dynamics of particles, or random variables, such that their law minimises a divergence from the target density.
-WGF offers an elegant geometric foundation, under which the approximation of target densities is formally understood as an infinite-dimensional optimisation over the space of probability distributions.
+Driven by the growing sophistication of statistical models, posterior distributions in modern applications have increasingly become high-dimensional and complex.
+This computational burden has motivated a shift from classical sampling techniques toward scalable alternatives.
+Two prominent paradigms have emerged at the forefront of this transition: variational inference (VI) and Wasserstein gradient flow (WGF).
+VI \citep{Jordan:ML1999} frames posterior approximation as an optimization problem over the parameter of a tractable density family, a task typically achieved by maximizing the evidence lower bound (ELBO).
+Gaussian VI, for example, is widely employed to optimize the mean and covariance within a Gaussian family.
+In contrast, WGF \citep{Jordan1998} offers a non-parametric, geometric framework, under which the target-density approximation is formally characterized as an infinite-dimensional optimization over the space of probability distributions.

-Recent literature has made significant progress in unifying the distinct paradigms of parametric VI and non-parametric WGF.
-Notably, \cite{Lambert2022} demonstrated that Gaussian VI can be formulated as a WGF restricted to the space of Gaussian distributions.
-The core principle involves equipping the space of Gaussian distributions with the 2-Wasserstein metric.
-The resulting metric space, called the Bures-Wasserstein (BW) space, bridges the differential calculus in the parameter space with that in the space of distributions.
-This unification facilitates novel theoretical insights and implementations for Gaussian VI by incorporating convex optimization techniques from WGF into VI.
-For instance, \cite{Diao2023} developed an efficient algorithm for Gaussian VI by adapting the forward-backward scheme originally designed for WGF.
-They demonstrated that this approach achieves the fastest known convergence rate for Gaussian VI.
+Recent literature has made substantial progress in unifying the two distinct paradigms of parametric VI and non-parametric WGF.
+Notably, \cite{Lambert2022} established that Gaussian VI can be recast as a WGF restricted to the manifold of Gaussian distributions.
+This unification relies on equipping the space of Gaussian measures with the 2-Wasserstein metric, giving rise to the Bures-Wasserstein (BW) space \citep{Bures1969}.
+The BW geometry elegantly bridges the differential calculus in the parameter space with the infinite-dimensional optimization landscape over probability distributions.
+This geometric perspective facilitates novel theoretical insights and algorithmic developments by importing convex optimization techniques from optimal transport into VI.
+Leveraging this framework, \cite{Diao2023} developed an efficient algorithm for Gaussian VI that adapts a forward-backward scheme originally designed for WGF.
+They demonstrated that exploiting the BW geometry yields the fastest known convergence rates for Gaussian VI.